qpdf/qpdf/manual/json.rst

-The format of the JSON written by qpdf's :qpdf:ref:`--json-output` flag or the ``QPDF::writeJSON`` API call is a JSON object consisting of a single key: ``"qpdf-v2"``.
-Any other top-level keys are ignored.
+The format of the JSON written by qpdf's :qpdf:ref:`--json-output` flag or the ``QPDF::writeJSON`` API call is a JSON object consisting of a single key: ``"qpdf"``.
+This may be the only key, or it may be embedded in the output of ``qpdf --json``.
+Unknown keys are ignored for future compatibility.
+It is guaranteed that qpdf will never add any keys whose names start with ``xdata``, so users are free to add their own metadata using keys whose names start with ``xdata`` without fear of clashing with a future version of qpdf.
-While unknown keys in other places are ignored for future compatibility, in this case, ignoring other top-level keys is an explicit decision to allow users to include other keys for their own use.
-No new top-level keys will be added in JSON version 2.

-The ``"qpdf-v2"`` key points to a JSON object with the following keys:
+The ``"qpdf"`` key points to a two-element JSON array.
+The first element is a JSON object with the following keys:

+- ``"jsonversion"`` -- a number indicating the JSON version used for writing.
+This will always be ``2``.

 - ``"pdfversion"`` -- a string containing PDF version as indicated in the PDF header (e.g. ``"1.7"``, ``"2.0"``)

+- ``pushedinheritedpageresources`` -- a boolean indicating whether the library pushed inherited resources down to the page level.
+  Certain library calls cause this to happen, and qpdf needs to know when reading a JSON file back in whether it should do this as it may cause certain objects to be renumbered.

+- ``calledgetallpages`` -- a boolean indicating whether ``getAllPages`` was called prior to writing the JSON output.
+This method causes page tree repair to occur, which may renumber some objects (in very rare cases of corrupted page trees), so qpdf needs to know this information when reading a JSON file back in.

 - ``"maxobjectid"`` -- a number indicating the object ID of the highest numbered object in the file.
 This is provided to make it